PPM 6-22, Student Code

 10.2.4 Appeal.
 Some form of appeal will be provided for purposes of reviewing due process concerns, consistent with the standards outlined herein, unless prohibited by applicable law.
 The Student Code Procedural Committee shall create rules regarding appeal processes and make them available as described in this Section 10.1.

 10.3.1 Scope.
-Generally, University jurisdiction and discipline shall be limited to conduct which occurs on University premises or that adversely affects the University community and/or the pursuit of its objectives.
+Generally, University jurisdiction and discipline shall be limited to conduct that occurs on University premises, or in University activities that occur off-campus or virtually, and that adversely affects the University community and/or the pursuit of its objectives.
 Off-campus behavior by students or student groups acting as official representatives of the University or utilizing the name of the University in any capacity or by students or student groups engaged in any violent behavior (as further described in PPM 3-67, Violence Prevention) may be referred by any interested party to the Dean of Students for review.
 Where a reasonable person would believe the behavior presents a risk to the safety or welfare of the University community or security of University property, University action may be taken and sanctions may be imposed.

 10.3.2 Specific Issues.
 Procedures that foster dialogue and promote resolution between the immediate parties involved in a dispute are encouraged.
 Every effort should be made to resolve disputes at the lowest possible level (e.g., individual, supervisor, department chairperson, program director, and/or dean).
 In all cases, students must meet designated time frames for initiating a complaint.
 Time frames may be extended to accommodate extraordinary circumstances.
 In cases not involving allegations of harassment or discrimination, the University may require students to exhaust levels of administrative review prior to proceeding to the next, unless there are unusual or extenuating circumstances that would warrant otherwise.
 This determination is made by the Due Process Officer.
 In order to promote the resolution of disputes in an efficient and effective manner, the power to resolve particular issues shall be exercised as follows: